mindspore-ai/community/sigs/frontend/README.md

 # Logistics

 * SIG leads will drive the meeting.
-* Meeting annoucement will be posted on our gitee channel: https://gitee.com/mindspore/community/tree/master/sigs/frontend
+* Meeting announcement will be posted on our gitee channel: https://gitee.com/mindspore/community/tree/master/sigs/frontend
 * Feedbacks and topic requests are welcomed by all.

 # Discussion